-The Foundation received \$1,549,746 of its total revenue from the Goldman Sachs Foundation during the year ended June 30, 2014.
-A significant reduction in the level of total support, if that were to occur, could have a significant effect on the Foundation's programs and activities.
-At June 30, 2014, \$1,538,296 of the Foundation's receivables was from the Goldman Sachs Foundation.
+The Foundation received \$58,000 of its total revenue from the Goldman Sachs Foundation for the 10,000 Small Businesses Initiative during the year ended June 30, 2015.
+This represents a significant reduction in the level of total support in comparison to the \$1,596,296 the Foundation received from Goldman Sachs during the year ended June 30, 2014.
+This reduction in funding will have a significant effect on the Foundation's programs and activities after fiscal year 2016.
+In fiscal year 2016, the Foundation will use the \$1,056,259 of net assets temporarily restricted for the 10,000 Small Businesses Initiative (see Note 5) to fund the related program activities.